Skip to main content

 Your First Moves with the Pineify EMA Strategy

-First, head over to TradingView and create a free account.
-Once you’re in, open the Pineify visual editor—it lets you build strategies without writing code.
-For your very first strategy, set up the classic 20-period and 50-period EMA crossover system.
+Head over to TradingView and create a free account.
+Open the Pineify visual editor — it lets you build strategies without writing code.
+Set up the classic 20-period and 50-period EMA crossover system.
 Play with this in a demo account for a few weeks.
 This lets you get a feel for the signals and practice managing risk, all without touching your real money.

-Next, don’t go it alone.
-Dive into the TradingView community.
-Search for published Pineify EMA strategies to see how more experienced traders have set things up and what their results have been.
-It’s a great way to learn.
+Search the TradingView community for published Pineify EMA strategies to see how more experienced traders have set things up and what their results have been.

-As you practice, keep a simple trading journal.
-Write down each trade, but don’t just log the profit or loss.
-Note how you felt and why you made the decision.
-Over time, you’ll spot your own patterns—both the good and the ones that need work.
+Keep a simple trading journal.
+Write down each trade.
+Don't just log the profit or loss — note how you felt and why you made the decision.
+Over time, you'll spot your own patterns, both good and bad.

-Here’s a powerful idea: try a 30-day challenge.
-During this month, focus on backtesting at least three different EMA settings (like a 9/30 crossover or a 12/26).
-See how each one performs on different charts and timeframes.
-This hands-on experiment will show you which configuration feels right for your trading style and the time you have available.
+Try a 30-day challenge.
+Focus on backtesting at least three different EMA settings (like a 9/30 crossover or a 12/26).
+See how each performs on different charts and timeframes.
+This hands-on experiment shows you which configuration fits your trading style.

 Practice Phase FocusKey ActivityGoal